Revelation: Chapter 4

 These are not separate entities, but the different manifestations of the Holy Spirit.

-Finally, in Revelation 4:6, there was before the throne what looked like a sea of glass, clear as crystal.
-Again, there are many interpretations offered by commentators concerning the sea of glass, such as the aggregate church at rest.
-However, consider the other instances of the temple, seen by Moses as pavement like sapphire that was clear as the sky to see through, and by Ezekiel as an expanse sparkling like ice, and awesome.
-In light of these observations, the sea of glass may simply represent the "bigness" of God.
+Finally, in Revelation 4:6, there was what looked like a sea of glass before the throne, clear as crystal.
+Again, commentators offer many interpretations concerning the sea of glass, such as the aggregate church at rest.
+However, consider the other instances of the temple, seen by Moses as pavement-like sapphire that was as clear as the sky to see through, and by Ezekiel as an expanse sparkling like ice and awesome.
+In light of these observations, the sea of glass may represent the "bigness" of God.

-In Revelation 4:6, John sees around the throne, four living creatures who are closer to the throne of God than the other groups.
-He described their characteristics as:
+In Revelation 4:6-7, John sees around the throne four living creatures who are closer to the throne of God than the other groups.
+The following graphic illustrates the position of the creatures relative to God’s throne.

 • Being covered with eyes in the front and back